gferreira/fb-variable-values/docs/pages/measurements.md

 The Glyph View displays a visualization of the measurements in the current glyph.

 - Dotted lines indicate a measurement between pairs of points.
-- Select a measurement in the dialog to highlight it and show its name, direction and distance.
+- Select one or more measurements in the dialog to highlight and show their name, direction and distance.

 Loading and saving